 Breathalyzer Test

 When police officers pull a driver over for suspicion of drunk driving, the breathalyzer is one of the most common tools used to determine whether the driver was in fact driving under the influence.
-Essentially, a driver is told to blow into the breathalyzer which then determines the blood alcohol content of that driver.
+A driver must blow into the breathalyzer test, which then determines the driver’s blood alcohol content.

 Unfortunately, using a breathalyzer may result in false positives due to a number of factors that can throw the machine off.
-Some of the more common factors are included below.
+Below are some of the more common factors.

 Metabolism and Breathalyzer Test